dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  I have no fear that the result of our experiment will be that men may be trusted to govern themselves without a master.
+  Most people have no concept of how an automatic transmission works, yet they know how to drive a car.
+You don't have to study physics to understand the laws of motion to drive a car.
+You don't have to understand any of this stuff to use Macintosh.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (890 days)